 In particular, your consumer rights haven't changed.
 If your travel to Europe is cancelled or delayed, you may be able to get a refund or compensation depending on the terms and conditions you agreed to when booking.

-What's more, if you booked a package deal you'll have consumer protection under the EU package travel regulation.
-So if your package holiday can't be provided before the UK leaves the EU, you'd have the right to a full refund.
+And if you booked a package deal you still have consumer protection under the Package Travel Regulations.
+So if your package holiday can't be provided, you'd have the right to a full refund.